Acute Care Surgical Services

 The Division consists of ten full-time trauma surgeons, two intensivists, a nurse-manager/trauma coordinator, two trauma registrar nurses, trauma social workers, and two trauma researchers.
 The Acute Care Surgical Services Division works in close collaboration with the Department of Emergency Medicine.

-The 865-bed VCU Medical Center is a regional referral center for the state and is the region's only Level I Trauma Center.
+The 865-bed VCU Medical Center is a regional referral center for the state and is the only comprehensive Level I adult, pediatric and burn trauma center in the region.
 The center offers nearly 200 specialty areas, many of national and international note.
 The 28-bed Surgical Trauma Intensive Care Unit specializes in patients with trauma and surgical critical care.

 For more information or to make an appointment, call (804) 828-7748.